Sometimes we do not know when a seed is sown.

 Background to the Mozambique floods 2000

-Disaster statistics can be difficult to get right, so this 2000 Mozambican floods data comes from Wikipedia.
+Disaster statistics can be difficult to get right.
+So this 2000 Mozambican floods data comes from Wikipedia.
 That is a free source.
 And we pay tribute to them.
 But we take responsibility for any errors.
 And we apologise if we have got anything wrong.

-- 50,000 rescued from rooftop, trees and other isolated areas;
+- 50,000 rescued from rooftops and trees and other isolated areas;

-- Relief action by governments and aid organisations was slow
+- And the relief action by governments and aid organisations was slow

 - Please contact us to refine this data